timsutton/make-profile-pkg/README.md

 Saving pkginfo to /Volumes/munki_repo/pkgsinfo/defaults/profiles/Profile_suppress_ml_icloud_asst-10.8.plist...
 ```

-You will be prompted to approve the use of your identity by `pkgbuild` and `security`.
+You may be prompted to approve the use of your identity by `pkgbuild` and `security`.
 These settings can be changed in Keychain Access by selecting your private key associated with the certificate and choosing File -> Get Info -> Access Control.